This is a contributed blog post from our partners at 8x8.

 Another great way to improve work-life balance for your employees is to provide them with social opportunities.
 This will encourage friendships and foster social ties within the workplace.
 In doing so, you build a sense of community which promotes wellbeing but also provides an incentive for employees to remain with the company.

 Well-trained staff are more confident and also more resilient in stressful environments.
 Training doesn’t just have to be for new employees.
 Training increases engagement and instills a sense of confidence in your workforce, however long they’ve been at your company.
 Continued training is likely to lead to the retention of employees, and offering new training gives them a sense of progression within the workplace.

 There should be a feeling of support between colleagues and from management.
 However, it is in the manager’s hands to set the tone.
 Due to the increase in remote working, support needs to be intentional and consistent.
 One idea is to use gamification to build and motivate your remote team.

 A more obvious way to provide support to remote workers is to be active on live chats and video calls, making sure each individual feels seen and heard.
 Be sure to set aside one-to-one time to check in on agents regularly.
 When you do speak to them, ask them about work, but also about how they’re feeling.

 Managers can also empower agents by giving them access to automated scorecards.
-With Invoca for Sales, you can set up criteria for what makes a successful sales call.
+With Invoca for Contact Center, you can set up criteria for what makes a successful sales call.
 Invoca will automatically score each call accordingly.
 Agents can view these scorecards to get instant feedback on their performance.
 Managers can also interact in the platform and @mention agents to coach them in real time and make them feel more supported.